-How should you space your activities, to make sure your prospects get some time to breath, read your content or think about your proposal?
+How should you space your activities to make sure your prospects get some time to breathe, read your content, or think about your proposal?
 Most reps will have spacing between 1 and 4 days, with sales reps in the transactional model focusing on shorter time between activities.

 Tip: It’s a good idea to keep your spacing consistent for simplicity.